leoudell/Recipe-Star-Prediction/README.md

  ></iframe>

 ## Bivariate Analysis
 This plot measures the average rating, number of steps, and minutes to prepare each recipe in the dataset.
+Typically, as the number of steps increases, so does the preparation time for the recipe.
+Low star ratings are scattered around the plot, but most reviews have a 5-star rating.
+The plot itself is heavily skewed to the left, with most recipes not taking very long however, there are a few recipes that take over 200,000 minutes.

  <iframe
- src="assests/biAnalysis.html"
+ src="assests/bivAnalysis.html"
  width="800"
  height="600"
  frameborder="0"